aergoio/aergoscan/README.md

 AERGO_NODE=192.168.0.123:7845 AERGOSCAN_REINDEX=true docker-compose up --build
 ```

-Wait until `backend` is connected to the node (new blocks are being shown in the log), then open 127.0.0.1:8080 in the browser and create some test transactions.
+Wait until `indexer` is connected to the node (new blocks are being shown in the log), then open 127.0.0.1:8080 in the browser and create some test transactions.